cygomez/Clipr/README.md

 ## Features

-- Automatic categorization of bookmarks
+- Automatic categorization of bookmarks using naive bayes classifier
 - Visualization of bookmarks with preview images
 - Recommendations of related content for each bookmark